 So which side is actually correct?
 According to the majority of the research that has been done, blue-eyed people are at a higher risk for developing certain eye diseases.

-The research shows that there is less pigment in blue eyes, and green eyes for that matter, than there is in brown eyes, so more light is able to penetrate blue eyes.
+The research shows that there is less pigment in blue eyes, and green eyes for that matter, than there is in brown eyes.
+This means more light is able to penetrate blue eyes.
 This makes lighter eyes more sensitive to light and is what makes people with blue eyes more likely to have age-related macular degeneration.
 Macular degeneration is caused when the light sensitive cells in the eyes start to die, which can eventually result in blindness.

 There is a bit of research that mentions that blue-eyed people are more susceptible to developing eye melanoma, which is cancer of the eyes.
 However, there are a whole lot of other variables that can contribute to developing eye melanoma, such as race, which shows that Caucasians are more susceptible than other races; and age and gender, which shows that eye melanomas occur more commonly in older people and more often in men than women.

-Blue-eyed people, as well as gray and green-eyed people are also at higher risk for developing eye cancers than dark-eyed people do and it goes back to the fact that there is less pigment in their eyes, which makes it easier for ultraviolet rays to harm them.
-If you have blue eyes or other light colored eyes, you can take comfort in the fact that eye melanoma is a rare form of cancer that occurs in only about six out of one million people.
+Blue-eyed people, as well as gray and green-eyed people, are also at higher risk for developing eye cancers than dark-eyed people.
+It goes back to the fact that there is less pigment in their eyes, which makes it easier for ultraviolet rays to harm them.
+If you have blue eyes or other light-colored eyes, you can take comfort in the fact that eye melanoma is a rare form of cancer that occurs in only about six out of one million people.

 Reduce Your Risks